James Bertie, 1st Earl of Abingdon: After the Revolution

 Abingdon's Tory principles were not abated by his role in the Revolution.
 After the flight of James, he voted against declaring the throne vacant.
 Nonetheless, he was reappointed Lord Lieutenant of Oxfordshire on 3 May 1689 to replace Lichfield, and custos rotulorum of the county on 9 July, replacing the resolutely Jacobite Earl of Clarendon.
 The two offices were thereafter united.
 Late in the year, Abingdon defended his conduct in the trial of Stephen College against an attack by the Earl of Macclesfield.
 While the attack was not pursued, Abingdon's political history at Oxford left his position under William always somewhat insecure, despite the renewed influence at court of Danby, now Marquess of Carmarthen.
 He remained active in local politics in Berkshire, Oxfordshire, and Wiltshire.
 During the 1690 elections, he put up his son Lord Norreys, the sitting member for Berkshire, up for Oxfordshire as well.
 This was a prudent move: Norreys was defeated in Berkshire (he may not even have gone to the poll there), but was returned for Oxfordshire after a bruising campaign which included accusations of Jacobitism levelled against Abingdon, which so dispirited him he considered resigning the lord-lieutenancy, much to the dismay of Clarendon.

 Abingdon's wife Eleanora died suddenly on 31 May 1691 at West Lavington and was buried there on 6 June.

-In 1693, upon the death of his political rival Lord Lovelace, Carmarthen obtained for Abingdon the post of Justice in Eyre south of the River Trent.
+In 1693, on the death of his political rival Lord Lovelace, Carmarthen obtained for Abingdon the post of Justice in Eyre south of the River Trent.
 The patronage of the post included a secretaryship to the justice, which he gave to his half-brother Charles.

 Abingdon's health, never good, continued to plague him throughout the decade, and Charles reported in January 1694 that Abingdon suffered badly from shortness of breath.
 Carmarthen was made Duke of Leeds that year, but a Whig attack on him for accepting bribes drove him from office in 1695.
 Abingdon was increasingly at odds with the Whig-dominated government; to this was added the old quarrel over the Danvers estates with his wife's brother-in-law, Lord Wharton, one of the members of the Junto.
 His refusal to sign the Association in 1696 gave grounds to dismiss him from his offices as Justice and Lord Lieutenant the following year.

 He made a second marriage to Catherine Chamberlayne, daughter of Reverend Sir Thomas Chamberlayne and Margaret, daughter of Edmund Prideaux, on 15 April 1698 at Stanwell.
-They had no children; Abingdon died at Westminster on 22 May 1699, and was succeeded in the Earldom by his eldest son Montagu.
+They had no children.
+Abingdon died at Westminster on 22 May 1699, and was succeeded in the Earldom by his eldest son Montagu.
 He was buried at Rycote on 29 May.
 His client, Robert Gould, wrote an eclogue lamenting his death, which he dedicated to the Duke of Leeds.